 What Joanne’s students say: “Joanne was a very friendly and engaging tutor who was obviously well on top of her subject.
 She supplied copious amounts of material for us to follow up as we wanted and the notes etc will be invaluable for ongoing study.”

-Lynn is Head of Classics at Royal Belfast Academical Institution.
+Lynn was most recently Head of Classics at Royal Belfast Academical Institution.
 After her MPhil at Corpus Christi College Cambridge, Lynn worked in London and Cambridge.

 What Lynn’s students say: “Lynn Gordon is absolutely brilliant with both the Latin and the analysis of style.
 I learned so much—she’s an amazing teacher, so enthusiastic!”